Cursor Composer Deep Dive: How I Prompted a Multi-File Refactor Hands-Off

 Pattern 2: The Phased Refactor #

-For large refactors, don't ask for everything at once.
-Phase the work:
+For large refactors, I don't ask for everything at once.
+I phase the work:

 Phase 1: Planning (read-only)

-3. Identify which SWR features we'll need as replacements
+- Identify which SWR features I'll need as replacements

 Phase 2: Implementation

-Execute the migration plan for the first 5 files in your analysis.
-Replace:
+- Task: Execute the migration plan for the first 5 files in the analysis

 Phase 3: Verification

-Now migrate the custom hooks in /hooks/ that use React Query internally.
-Update their public APIs to match the old signatures so callers don't need to change.
+- Constraint: Update their public APIs to match the old signatures so callers don't need to change

-This phased approach lets you catch problems early before they're replicated across 50 files.
+This phased approach lets me catch problems early before they're replicated across 50 files.

 Pattern 3: The Pattern-Reference Prompt #

-When you want the AI to follow an existing pattern, point to a reference implementation:
+When I want the AI to follow an existing pattern, I point to a reference implementation:

-Create a new API route for user preferences following the pattern in /app/api/user/profile/route.ts.
+- Task: Create a new API route for user preferences following the pattern in /app/api/user/profile/route.ts

 - Use the same authentication check